cvat-ai/cvat/cvat/apps/documentation/installation_automatic_annotation.md

 ### Semi-automatic and automatic annotation

-- To bring up cvat with auto annotation tool, **do not use** `docker-compose up`.If you did first make sure all containers are stopped `docker-compose down`
+- To bring up cvat with auto annotation tool, **do not use** `docker-compose up`.If you did, first make sure all containers are stopped `docker-compose down`

   From cvat root directory, you need to run: